asotbz/Fuzzbin/docs/qa-followup-plan.md

   - Option to choose whether NFO artist field uses primary artist only or includes featuring list (default includes featuring list).
   - When the above setting is enabled, also expose a setting allowing for featuring artists to be appended to track title (default off).
   - Option to write collection names as NFO tags (default off).
+  - Ensure only default genre mappings are sourced from genre_mapping.csv.
+The active genre mapping should be stored in the database.
 - Ensure default values defined in configuration provider and surfaced in UI.

 ### 11.6 Testing